-To the extent practicable, the RFP should also include (or provide a link to a page on the RED website that includes) a proposed form of lease or contract of sale, or a summary of the principal terms of such lease or contract, and, it may to the extent the First Deputy Managing Director deems appropriate, require proposers to state any objections that they may have with respect to such form or terms at the time they respond to the RFP.
+To the extent practicable, the RFP should also include (or provide a link to a page on the RED website that includes) a proposed form of lease or contract of sale, or a summary of the principal terms of such lease or contract, and, it may to the extent the First Deputy Managing Director TOM deems appropriate, require proposers to state any objections that they may have with respect to such form or terms at the time they respond to the RFP.

-When this package is complete, the Transaction Manager should forward the RFP package to their Deputy Director and the First Deputy Managing Director for final approval via an appropriately titled Pre-RFP Authorization Memo (see Figure 9) before it is issued.
-An RFP should also be reviewed and approved by MTA Legal to the extent that (a) standard RFP provisions have been materially modified or changed, or (b) the contemplated transaction may present special legal issues.
+When this package is complete, the Transaction Manager should forward the RFP package to their applicable Deputy Director and the First Deputy Managing Director TOM for final approval via an appropriately titled Pre-RFP Authorization Memo (see Figure 9) before it is issued.
+An RFP should also be reviewed and approved by MTA Legal, Deputy General Counsel, Unit Chief - Transactions and Operations (the "DGC - T&O"), or his or her designee, to the extent that (a) standard RFP provisions have been materially modified or changed, or (b) the contemplated transaction may present special legal issues.